LukasBudach/FinanceScraper/docs/quickstart.rst

 desired currency.
 If you know this you can create yourself a CurrencyConverter object and initialize it with your desired currency.

-As with the YahooScraper you are going to want to keep your Converter object as long as you need it, because it does use the YahooScraper internally which keeps a Session_ open for improved performance.
+As with the FinanceScraper you are going to want to keep your Converter object as long as you need it, because it does use the :ref:`yahoo-scraper` internally which keeps a Session_ open for improved performance.

 Here is an example of how you would create the CurrencyConverter object to